centreon/centreon-documentation/versioned_docs/version-23.10/reporting/introduction.md

 ## Complete reporting with Centreon MBI

-The reporting capabilities in Centreon relies on the **Centreon Monitoring Business Intelligence (MBI)** extension.
+The reporting capabilities in Centreon rely on the **Centreon Monitoring Business Intelligence (MBI)** extension.
 You also have simple reporting capabilities described below.

 > Centreon MBI is a Centreon **extension** that requires a valid [license](../administration/licenses.md).
 To